meld-web-components/meld-core/README.md

 ## dynamic-form

-**Should I call this form-container, and have the form IN the container?**

 The `dynamic-form` element is identical the `form` element except that:

 1. It emits events for when a form submission is in flight, when the server accepts the submission, and when the server rejects it